 The goal of visual analysis is to generate new insights from data.
 Often this goal requires that interactive visualizations serve not only as data exploration tools, but also as a means for recording, organizing, and communicating insights gained during exploration.
-One option discussed previously is to allow textual annotation of states within a visual history.
-More expressive annotations are possible through direct interaction with the view, as analysts may wish to "point" to specific elements or regions within a visualization; explanatory text or links to other views can be associated with these annotations \cite{heer:voyagers}.
+One option is to allow textual annotation of states within a visual history.
+More expressive annotations are possible through direct interaction with the view, using the selection techniques discussed in sec.
+3.1.
+Analysts may wish to "point" to specific elements or regions within a visualization and associate these annotations with explanatory text or links to other views \cite{heer:voyagers}.